Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum install httpd --verbose

-We’ve omitted the -y switch since chances are you want to inspect through the operation before proceeding.
+We’ve omitted the -y switch since chances are you want to inspect the operation before proceeding.
 This is an excellent tool for debugging package management operations.

 48. Displaying the Help Page